aurae-runtime/aurae/docs/auraed/index.md

 The Aurae Daemon (auraed) is the main daemon that powers Aurae.

-The Aurae Daemon runs as a gRPC server which listens over a unix domain socket by default.
+The Aurae Daemon runs as a gRPC server which listens over a Unix domain socket by default.

 ```
 /var/run/aurae/aurae.sock